OUR THOUGHTS ARE WITH OUR COLLEAGUES, ALL THE PEOPLE OF ISRAEL AND INNOCENT CIVILIANS IN GAZA AND OUR HEARTS GO OUT TO THOSE BEREAVED.

 For a fuller statement of the relevant legal principles, see the speech of Lord Verdirame KC, Professor of International Law at King’s College London and practising from 20 Essex Chambers, in the House of Lords debate on Israel/Gaza on 24 October 2023 (Hansard, HLDebs, Vol. 833).

-RESOLUTION OF THE COMMITTEE OF THE UK ASSOCIATION OF
+RESOLUTION OF THE COMMITTEE OF THE UK ASSOCIATION OF JEWISH LAWYERS & JURISTS

-ON THE PROPOSED JUDICIAL REFORMS IN ISRAEL
+ON THE PROPOSED JUDICIAL REFORMS IN ISRAEL, 6 September 2023

 The UKAJLJ is a non-political body that is deeply committed to the State of Israel as it is to the Rule of Law.
 The Committee of the Association views with profound concern the package of judicial reforms being proposed.